filipecalasans/realTimePlot/README.md

 # Real Time Plot

-Real Time plot is a library based on QCustomPlot that provides Qt/C++ primitives to ease building real time plot UI.
+Real Time plot is a library based on QCustomPlot which provides Qt/C++ primitives to ease building real time plot UI.

 # Dependencies